Elixir Report Designer allows small scripts to be executed to control or interact with

 an alternate colour for a positive result as the change is to the result

 element, not the template element.
-Changes to this
+Changes to this affect the rest of the

-rendering from this template, whereas changes to result
+rendering from this template, whereas changes to result only

 affect the generated report.